-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 in workers missing work or transferring to lighter duties

-Source: Occupational Health and Safety Administration
+Source: Occupational Safety and Health Administration

-Amazon’s network expanded nearly threefold since 2017,
+Amazon’s network expanded threefold since 2017, with

-but most of its warehouses still reported
+most of its warehouses reporting higher-than-normal

 Serious incidents per 100 full-time employee equivalents (200,000 hours worked per year) at Amazon warehouses vs. the average rate at other warehouses reported to OSHA each year.